-We fund the development of antibiotics, vaccines, rapid diagnostics and other life-saving products that target the most serious, resistant bacteria identified by the WHO and CDC priority lists.
+We fund the development of antibiotics, vaccines, rapid diagnostics and other life-saving products that target the most serious, resistant bacteria identified by the WHO and CDC priority lists, syndromes with the greatest global morbidity and mortality, and performance characteristics necessary for patients.
 While CARB-X grants are non-dilutive, we require our product developers to have solid assets that have demonstrated private investment in their project.
 The result is an innovative pipeline that is growing.

 Great science knows no boundaries